Cademia Siciliana: Technology and Accessibility

 These initiatives aim to ensure that speakers can use Sicilian across digital environments.

-In 2024 the organization collaborated with the Google Translate team to help make the tool available in Sicilian.
-In anticipation of the collaboration a second version of the peer reviewed Sicilian orthography was published under the new name "Documento per l’Ortografia del Siciliano".
+In 2024, the organization collaborated with the Google Translate team to help make the tool available in Sicilian.
+In anticipation of the collaboration, a second version of the peer-reviewed Sicilian orthography was published under the new name "Documento per l’Ortografia del Siciliano".

 Advocacy and Public Engagement

-The organization engages in public advocacy to promote the legal recognition of Sicilian as a regional language protected under Italian and European frameworks.
+The organization engages in public advocacy to promote the legal recognition and protection of Sicilian as a regional language under Italian and European frameworks.
 Cademia Siciliana has contributed to legislative proposals aimed at amending Law 482/1999, which governs the protection of linguistic minorities in Italy.
-As well as lobbied for the ratification of the ECRML along with other Italian linguistic advocacy groups.
+As well as lobbied for the ratification of the European Charter for Regional or Minority Languages along with other Italian linguistic advocacy groups.

 It also collaborates with cultural institutions, museums, and local governments to support projects that elevate the visibility and status of Sicilian in public life.

-In celebration of the second “Simana dû sicilianu” in collaboration with the Palermo organisation “Trinacria” the association launched a Sicily wide campaign for the recognition of the Sicilian language.
+In celebration of the second “Simana dû sicilianu”, in collaboration with the Palermo organisation “Trinacria”, the association launched a Sicily-wide campaign for the recognition of the Sicilian language.
 The ongoing project has resulted in many Sicilian towns officially passing motions to support their “Manifesto for the Sicilian language".
 The project known as "Project Jusu-Susu" (below-above), resulted in several legal proposals for recognition of the Sicilian language.
-As well as backlash from the CSFLS resulting in a public debate over the future of Sicilian language planning.
+Due to these proposals, the organization faced backlash from the Centro di studi filologici e linguistici siciliani, resulting in a public debate over the future of Sicilian language planning.

 Recognition and Impact

-Cademia’s work has been cited by academic institutions and featured in international media as a model for community-driven language revitalization.
-Its digital outreach and modern sociolinguistic approach have positioned it as a forward-thinking force in the Mediterranean’s linguistic landscape.
+Cademia's work has been cited by academic institutions and featured in international media as a model for community-driven language revitalization.
+Its digital outreach and modern sociolinguistic approach have positioned it as a forward-thinking force in the Mediterranean's linguistic landscape.